tighebi/snake_game/README.md

-# Snake Game
+# 🎮 Tighe's Arcade - Retro Classics

-A modern, feature-rich Snake game built with HTML5 Canvas and JavaScript.
-Play classic Snake, relax in Zen Mode, or challenge yourself with Power-Up Mode featuring special items and effects.
+A collection of classic retro games built with HTML5 Canvas and JavaScript.
+Play Snake, Breakout, Flappy Bird, and 2048 - all in one unified arcade experience!

+## 🌟 Featured Games

+### 🐍 Snake
+A modern, feature-rich Snake game with multiple modes and customization options.

+### 🧱 Breakout
+Classic brick-breaking action with multiple difficulty levels and progressive speed.

+### 🐦 Flappy Bird
+Tap to fly!
+Navigate through obstacles and see how far you can go.
+Speed increases as you progress!

+### 🔢 2048
+Slide tiles to combine numbers.
+Can you reach 2048?
+Features smooth animations and intuitive controls.

-## 🎮 Game Modes
+## 🎮 Game Hub

+The arcade features a unified game hub where you can:
+- Browse all available games
+- Access games from a single homepage
+- View your high scores across all games
+- Navigate easily between games

+## 🏆 Hall of Fame

+A unified high score system that tracks your personal best across all games:
+- Snake (Classic Mode)
+- Snake (Power-Up Mode)
+- Breakout
+- Flappy Bird
+- 2048

+View all your records in one place on the Hall of Fame page!

+## 🐍 Snake Game Details

+### Game Modes

-### Classic Mode
+#### Classic Mode
 The traditional Snake game experience:
 - Wall collisions end the game
 - Self-collision ends the game
 - High score tracking
 - Score: 10 points per food

-### Zen Mode
+#### Zen Mode
 A relaxing, stress-free experience:
 - **No walls** - Snake wraps around the edges
 - **No self-collision** - Grow as big as you want!
 - **No high scores** - Just enjoy the game
 - Perfect for seeing how large you can grow

-### Power-Up Mode
+#### Power-Up Mode
 An enhanced experience with special items:
 - All classic gameplay rules apply
 - **Special food types** appear randomly: